weishai/fedoc/README.md

 # Fedoc

-The tool for create Front-end doc
+The tool for create Front-end doc.